SondreUM/gen-ai/README.md

 > UiT The Arctic University of Norway\
 > FYS-3810 Generativ AI 24V Individual special curriculum - Master's degree

-- ⚠️ The project is not complete and under **very active** development.
+- ⚠️ This project is a proof of concept, and is not intended for production use.

 ## Table of contents